whytewolf/nvim_config/README.md

-##Whytewolfs Neovim config done in 2025.
-This setup changes a few things.
+## Neovim config for 2025 for 0.11

+* Switch many plugins into snacks.
+Allowing a much cleaner and smaller config.
-* switch to snacks.
+* switch to updated lspconfig style that works with nvim 0.11 built in lsp handaling
-* update lsp_config to newer 0.11 style config. this was a nice breath of fresh air.
+* work out minor bugs that were bugging me in old config and breaking in 0.11